justinlubin/cobbler/README.md

 - **Component 2:** NumPy performance evaluation with 10 replicates (**~14 hours**)

-These times were taken on a 2020 MacBook Pro with a 2.3 GHz Quad-Core Intel Core i7 processor and 32 GB of RAM.
+These times were taken on a 2020 MacBook Pro with a 2.3 GHz Quad-Core Intel Core i7 processor and 32 GB of RAM (not on the virtual machine).
 It is likely that in the virtual machine on your computer, these times might be even larger.

 To speed up the evaluation, we also provide a "quick mode" evaluation that **differs from the full evaluation (as described in the paper)** in the